gbdk-2020/gbdk-2020/docs/pages/03_using_gbdk.md

 ## Default Interrupt Service Handlers (ISRs)
   - V-Blank: A default V-Blank ISR is installed on startup which copies the Shadow OAM to the hardware OAM and increments the global @ref sys_time variable once per frame.
   - Serial Link I/O: If any of the GBDK serial link functions are used such as @ref send_byte() and @ref receive_byte(), the default SIO serial link handler will be installed automatically at compile-time.
+  - APA Graphics Mode: When this mode is used (via @ref drawing.h) custom VBL and LCD ISRs handlers will be installed (`drawing_vbl` and `drawing_lcd`).
+Changing the mode to (`mode(M_TEXT_OUT);`) will cause them to be de-installed.
+These handlers are used to change the tile data source at start-of-frame and mid-frame so that 384 background tiles can be used instead of the typical 256.

+## Ensuring Safe Access to Graphics Memory
+There are certain times during each video frame when memory and registers relating to graphics are "busy" and should not be read or written to (otherwise there may be corrupt or dropped data).
+GBDK handles this automatically for most graphics related API calls.
+It also ensures that ISR handlers return in such a way that if they interrupted a graphics access then it will only resume when access is allowed.

+The ISR return behavior @ref isr_nowait_info "can be turned off" using the @ref nowait_int_handler.

+For more details see the related Pandocs section: https://gbdev.io/pandocs/Accessing_VRAM_and_OAM.html

 # Copying Functions to RAM and HIRAM